gnolang/blog/posts/2025-05-05_gnoland-the-first-logoverse/README.md

 But the "free-thinking" and "conspiracy" and "anti-war" and "anti-Covid19-vax" and even the "true Christian" communities feel an urgent need for censorship-proof coordination and communication tools.
-These communities have influencers who are kept hidden from the general public; they have suffered deplatforming, defamations, and even death.
+These communities have influencers who are kept hidden from the broader public; they have suffered deplatforming, defamation, and even death.

 Build tools, connections, and relations with these particular communities and especially those influencers who are nuanced in their research and speech.